 Another possible solution is a furnace equipped with a variable speed blower motor.
 These furnaces are designed to overcome airflow problems in a home, thus keeping the airflow steady throughout the entire house.
 These types of furnaces can also save considerable amounts of money in operating costs.

 How can I make sure that my HVAC system is safe to operate?
 Always have your system checked annually to make sure that the unit is safe.
 In many cases, tiny cracks or perforations in the heat exchanger occur.
 If your furnace is burning inefficiently or incompletely, carbon monoxide can escape and fill the house causing serious health problems and/or death to those inside.
 Why not sign up for RHR’s Preventive Maintenance Program?
 You will not only save money over regular service calls, but you can have peace of mind knowing that your air conditioning unit is being properly maintained.
 We will even handle the yearly reminder for you.
-Click here for more details about our Preventive Maintenance Plan.
+Click here for more details about our Preventative Maintenance Plan.

 Should I cover my outdoor air conditioning unit during the winter?
 You should at least cover the top of the condensing unit so no debris can get in (people usually do this with a piece of plywood and something to hold it down).
 This will also help to protect against damage from falling ice and rodents from entering your unit.
 Any cover, however, must be removed before the start of operations the following Spring.